 The yellow trail starts as a fairly flat walk in Jaworzynka Valley and then climbs steeply to the saddle.

-Whereas the blue one is a steady steep climb thru the forest at first, then it opens up and follows a gently rising ridge of Boczan hill, before merging with yellow trail at the saddle.
+Whereas the blue one is a steady steep climb through the forest at first, then it opens up and follows a gently rising ridge of Boczan hill, before merging with the yellow trail at the saddle.